 These types of decisions affect the layout of your restaurant, the employees you hire, the food you serve, and more.
-Other decisions that are significant to your overall restaurant concept are the liquor license requirements, offering take-out or delivery options and providing catering services.
+Other decisions to consider may include the liquor license requirements and whether or not you should be offering take-out or delivery options or providing catering services.

 Create an Atmosphere

 Creating the right atmosphere in your restaurant is important.
 In fact, it may be one of the most crucial factors for achieving your restaurant concept.
-Think about what you want your customers to experience when they walk through your doors.
+Think about what you want your customers to experience when they walk through the door.